NASCAR Cup Series

 The NASCAR Cup Series is the top racing series of the National Association for Stock Car Auto Racing (NASCAR), the most prestigious stock car racing series in the United States.

 The series began in 1949 as the Strictly Stock Division, and from 1950 to 1970 it was known as the Grand National Division.
 In 1971, when the series began leasing its naming rights to the R. J. Reynolds Tobacco Company, it was referred to as the NASCAR Winston Cup Series (1971–2003).
 A similar deal was made with Nextel in 2003, and it became the NASCAR Nextel Cup Series (2004–2007).
 Sprint acquired Nextel in 2005, and in 2008 the series was renamed the NASCAR Sprint Cup Series (2008–2016).
 In December 2016, it was announced that Monster Energy would become the new title sponsor, and the series was renamed the Monster Energy NASCAR Cup Series (2017–2019).
 In 2019, NASCAR rejected Monster's offer to extend the naming rights deal beyond the end of the season.
 NASCAR subsequently announced its move to a new tiered sponsorship model beginning with the 2020 season similar to other U.S. based professional sports leagues, where it was simply known as the NASCAR Cup Series, with the sponsors of the series being called Premier Partners.
 The four Premier Partners are Busch Beer, Coca-Cola, Xfinity, and Freeway Insurance.

-The championship is determined by a points system, with points being awarded according to finish placement and number of laps led.
+The championship is determined by a points system, with points being awarded according to finish placement in the race and its stages.
 The season is divided into two segments.
-After the first 26 races, 16 drivers, selected primarily on the basis of wins during the first 26 races, are seeded based on their total number of wins.
+After the first 26 races (the regular season), 16 drivers are seeded based on their position in the points standings.
 They compete in the last ten races, where the difference in points is greatly minimized.
-This is called the NASCAR playoffs.
+This is called the NASCAR Chase.

 The series holds strong roots in the Southeastern United States, with about half of the races in the 36-race season being held in that region.
 As of 2020, the schedule includes tracks from around the United States.
-There have been races held outside the United States with exhibition races previously held in Japan and Australia, and one-off races held in Canada and Mexico City.
+There have been races held outside the United States with exhibition races previously held in Japan and Australia, and races held in Montreal and Mexico City.
 The Daytona 500, the most prestigious race, had a television audience of about 9.17 million U.S. viewers in 2019.

-Cup Series cars are unique in automobile racing.
-While the engines are powerful enough to reach speeds of over 200 mph, their weight coupled with a relatively simple aerodynamic package (based on the body styles of cars currently available for retail sale in the United States) make for poor handling.
-The bodies and chassis of the cars are strictly regulated to ensure parity, and electronics are traditionally spartan in nature.